afit/wlan10/README.md

 ## Support

-Create a [GitHub issue](https://github.com/Bertware/wlan10/issues) if you have suggestions or problems.
+Raise an [issue here](https://github.com/Bertware/wlan10/issues) if you have suggestions or problems.

-## Credits & licensing
+## Credits & license

 [Bertware](http://www.bertware.net) created wlan10 and ran it up until version 1.1.2.
+It is currently maintained by [Aidan Fitzpatrick](https://github.com/afit/).

 This project is subject to the Mozilla Public License Version 2.0.
 A copy of the license is included in this repository.

-### Libraries used in this project
-#### GongSolutions.WPF.DragDrop

-The [`GongSolutions.WPF.DragDrop`](https://github.com/punker76/gong-wpf-dragdrop) library is used as an NuGet package in wlan10. `GongSolutions.WPF.DragDrop` code is public under the BSD 3-Clause License.
+The [`GongSolutions.WPF.DragDrop`](https://github.com/punker76/gong-wpf-dragdrop) library is used by this project, and is subject to the BSD 3-Clause License.

     Copyright © 2015, Jan Karger (Steven Kirk).
 All rights reserved.